angular/angular/aio/content/guide/form-validation.md

 The function is a factory that takes a regular expression to detect a _specific_ forbidden name and returns a validator function.

-In this sample, the forbidden name is "bob", so the validator will reject any hero name containing "bob".
+In this sample, the forbidden name is "bob", so the validator rejects any hero name containing "bob".
 Elsewhere it could reject "alice" or any name that the configuring regular expression matches.

 The `forbiddenNameValidator` factory returns the configured validator function.